Timor-Leste entry requirements for Mexico passport holders

 Hotel booking or host invitation

 Have a printed or digital hotel reservation for at least your first few nights.
-If staying with a local, get a letter of invitation with their address and phone number.
-Immigration rarely asks, but it's a quick way to satisfy the officer if they do.Recommended
+If staying with a host, carry their name, address, and phone number.
+Immigration rarely asks, but it's a quick way to show you have a plan.Recommended

 Proof of funds